koo5/new_shit/README.md

 \#requires pygame and fuzzywuzzy:

 apt-get install python-pygame
-pip install --user fuzzywuzzy
+pip install --user fuzzywuzzy #or pip install fuzzywuzzy it should work with python 2.5, OrderedDict is bundled in

 run new_shit.py, or faster.sh if things are slow for you (disables assertions)
-if the latest commit doesnt run, git checkout HEAD^ until you find one that does
+if the latest commit doesnt run, git checkout HEAD^ until you find one that does:)

 a menu should appear, the menu reacts to CTRL with up and down
+arrow and inserts an item with space.
-arrow and RETURN. that kinda shows everything there is to the program at the moment!
+Thats kinda all there is to it at the moment!